ahasobriquets/NETELabs_CaseStudies/assembly/alemtuzumab_assembly/alemtuzumab_codebook.md

 7. pmid1 to grants and pmid2 to grants: using NIH ExPORTER data [needs to be expanded on]

-8. authors and institions: derived from Scopus data
+8. authors and institutions: derived from Scopus data